Core Concepts¶

 .continue(robot_result)

-# Activate appropriate specialist
+# Activate the appropriate specialist based on classification

-category = robot_result.last_text_content.to_s.downcase
+category = robot_result.last_text_content.to_s.strip.downcase

 case category